livewire/docs/pages/quickstart.md

 ## Create a component

-Run the following command to generate a new Livewire component called `Counter` and it's corresponding Blade view.
+Run the following command to generate a new Livewire component called `counter`.

 ```bash
 php artisan make:livewire counter